bedalton/Caos-Plugin-IntelliJ/Guides/Converting-ATTs.md

 ### The Limbs
-Now repeat the process done for the head, with the tail, the left and right thigh and the left and right shoulders \-\- which was replacing the converted breed's body with the body with your reference breed.
+Now repeat the process done for the head, with the tail, the left and right thigh and the left and right shoulders \-\- which was replacing the converted breed's body with body of your reference breed.

 I find it easier to work with the left and right limbs at the same time.